-The acceptance of students for the seminar is based on preferences and suitability for the topics.
+The acceptance of students for the seminar via the platform https://portal.wiwi.kit.edu/Seminare is based on preferences and suitability for the topics.
 This includes theoretical and practical experience with Behavioral Economics as well as English skills.
+Grading: Seminar Papers of 8-10 pages are to be handed in.

-Students' grades will be based on the quality of presentations in the seminar (40%) and the seminar paper + individual abstract (60%).
+Students' grades will be based on the quality of presentations in the seminar (40%) and the seminar paper (60%).
 Students can improve their grades by actively participating in the discussions of the presentations.